To and from the Oregon Coast by bicycle

 The Hillsboro-Astoria route is pretty mellow.
 While it does summit the coast range at about an elevation of 1200 feet (365 m), it’s for the most part a gradual climb with only a couple steeper sections.
 And a good portion of the route between the towns of Banks and Vernonia use the Banks-Vernonia Trail, a former railbed.
 The rest of the route has barely any traffic, so you’ll have a quiet ride.

-Services/Camping: This route is rural.
+Services: This route is rural.
 You’ll find grocery stores in Hillsboro, Banks, and Vernonia.
-Between Vernonia and Astoria, there are two small stores: one in Birkenfeld (20 miles away), and one in Olney (another 30 miles down the road.)
-Both have limited hours.
+Between Vernonia and Astoria, there are two small stores: one in Birkenfeld (20 miles away) which is now only open limited hours on weekends, and one in Olney (another 30 miles down the road) which also has limited hours.
 Plan accordingly.
 There’s few spots to fill up water besides stores, so keep that in mind as well.
+(One spot to hydrate is Jewell Meadows Wildlife Area, if they are open.)

 If you wanted to start further south, you can use this routes provided by our friends at Cycle Wild that start at the Hillsboro MAX station and head west to Tillamook and Cape Lookout State Park.
 Check out the full route on their Ride With GPS page.